tuxtof/labs/calm/lab6/calm_workshop_lab6.rst

 You should **NOT** be prompted for a password.
 While Ansible certainly has the ability to handle password-based SSH authentication, SSH keys help keep things simple (see _password-less configuration).

-We will assume that our servers' IP addresses are based on the Host VM's participating in the MySQL Application deployed in lab1.
-Let's set this up so that we can refer to these individually as host1, host2, and host3, or as a group as servers.
+Let's set this up so that we can refer to these individually as host1 and host2, or as a group as servers.
 To configure this, you would add this block to your hosts file:

 */etc/ansible/hosts*

 .. code-block:: bash

   [servers]
-  host1 ansible_ssh_host=IP ADDRESS [IP Address for MySQLMaster] host2 ansible_ssh_host=IP ADDRESS [IP Address for MySQLSlave0]
+  host1 ansible_ssh_host=IP ADDRESS
-  host3 ansible_ssh_host=IP ADDRESS [AP Address for MySQLSlave1]
+  host2 ansible_ssh_host=IP ADDRESS

 Hosts can be in multiple groups and groups can configure parameters for all of their members.
 Let's try this out now.